 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
 Members are always 100% vested in the contributions that they make.

-Benefit Calculations: The Basic Benefit is calculated based on a formula using the member's average final compensation, a retirement multiplier, and total service credit at retirement.
+Benefit Calculations: The Basic Benefit is calculated based on a formula using the member's average final compensation, service credit and plan multiplier.
 It is one of the benefit payout options available to a member at retirement.